Hajj and Umrah

 Performing the rituals of Hajj is demanding and involves walking great distances usually in hot weather.
 MoH KSA advises that pilgrims consider their physical ability and health conditions before considering attending Hajj and Umrah.
 Pilgrims should ensure that they are physically fit before travelling, and those with pre-existing medical conditions should discuss the suitability of travel with their doctor.
 In some situations, deferment of Hajj should be considered when the risks to the pilgrim are assessed to be high.

-Those on prescribed medications should ensure they have a sufficient supply to cover their time abroad with some extra in case of delays, carry a copy of their prescription and consider carrying documentation of their health condition [1], see our medicines and travel factsheet.
+Those with chronic medical conditions on prescribed medications should ensure they have a sufficient supply to cover their time abroad with some extra in case of delays, carry a copy of their prescriptions and bring documentation of their health condition [2], see our medicines and travel factsheet.

 Pilgrims should ensure they are up to date with all routine immunisations and for any vaccines required or appropriate for their trip (see below).